ElizPN/transaction-management-fullstack-level-2/README.md

 ## Additional requirements

-1. Do your best to make the [provided E2E tests](cypress/e2e/test.cy.js) pass.
-2. Keep the server data in memory.
+1. Keep the server data in memory.
-3. Implement client-side validation of the form data.
+2. Implement client-side validation of the form data.
-4. Unit test one module of choice.
+3. Unit test one module of choice.
 There is no need to test the whole app, as we only want to understand what you consider when writing unit tests.
-5. Avoid duplication and extract reusable modules where it makes sense.
+4. Avoid duplication and extract reusable modules where it makes sense.
 We want to see your approach to creating a codebase that is easy to maintain.

 ## Getting started